-GE1671

-TOTAL QUALITY MANAGEMENT
+GE1671 TOTAL QUALITY MANAGEMENT

-- To learn the concepts of quality and quality management, TQM framework, Barriers and Benefits of TQM. - To apply the Principles and techniques of Quality Management for real time. - To understand the need and importance of quality assurance and certification.
+- Learn the concepts of quality and quality management, TQM framework, Barriers and Benefits of TQM. - Apply the Principles and techniques of Quality Management for real time. - Understanding the need and importance of quality assurance and certification.

-Concept of Quality and Quality Management- Determinants of quality of product & service - Quality vs. Reliability - Definition of TQM - Basic concepts of TQM - TQM Framework - Barriers to TQM - Benefits of TQM.- Gurus of TQM (Brief introduction) - Quality statements - vision, mission, Policy.
+Concept of Quality and Quality Management- Determinants of quality of product & service-Quality vs. Reliability-- Definition of TQM-- Basic concepts of TQM -- TQM Framework- Barriers to TQM -Benefits of TQM.-Gurus of TQM (Brief introduction)-Quality statements - vision, mission, Policy.